k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <p><h4>TDM GUI</p>
 </td>
 <td valign="top" width="650 pxl">
 <p>The self-service web application of the TDM product.
-Used for TDM setup and for creating and executing TDM tasks.</p>
+Used for TDM setup and for creating, executing and monitoring TDM tasks.</p>
 </td>
 </tr>
 <tr>